 11) Virtual and Augmented Reality for Immersive Marketing Experience

-In 2023, businesses should consider using virtual and augmented reality to create immersive marketing experiences.
-Virtual reality is a computer-generated simulated environment that allows users to interact with their surroundings in real-time.
-Augmented reality is a technology that overlays digital information on top of the physical world, making it possible to see both the real and the virtual world at the same time.
+Businesses should consider using virtual and augmented reality to create immersive marketing experiences.
+Virtual reality is a computer-generated simulated environment that allows users to interact with their surroundings in real time.
+Augmented reality is a technology that overlays digital information on top of the physical world, making it possible to see both the real and the virtual world simultaneously.
 Businesses are already starting to experiment with these technologies for marketing purposes.
 For example, Marriott Hotels created a VR experience that allows users to visit different destinations worldwide.
 And BMW has created an augmented reality app that lets customers explore different car models and features.

 Gosia Hytry, Head of Content, Spacelift